 An account holder may use IEA funds to make contributions to an ABLE TN savings account.
 Administered by the Tennessee Department of Treasury, ABLE TN is a savings program designed to help Tennessee residents with disabilities put aside money to pay for qualified expenses.
 An ABLE TN account must be opened in the name of the student who is enrolled in the IEA Program (i.e., the student must be the Designated Beneficiary on the ABLE account).
-Up to \$17,000 may be contributed to an ABLE account on behalf of each student enrolled in the IEA Program each year; contributions to ABLE accounts count toward the 50 percent of IEA funds that must be spent each year.
+Up to \$17,000 may be contributed to an ABLE TN account on behalf of each student enrolled in the IEA Program each year.
+Additionally, contributions to ABLE TN accounts count toward the 50 percent of IEA funds that must be spent each year.
 The \$17,000 limit includes any personal funds that an account holder or any individual contributes to the ABLE TN account in the student's name.
-The IEA funds that are deposited into an ABLE account may only be spent on the participating student's educational expenses.
+It is the account holder's responsibility to track their total contributions (including contributions to both the -01 account and the IEA -02 portion of the ABLE TN account) for the calendar year to not exceed the \$17,000 limit.
+The IEA program should be notified at IEA.Questions@tn.gov when total contributions are \$5,000 from the \$17,000 max.
+When the account holder reports total contributions of \$12,000, the IEA program will monitor the next disbursement and allocate funds to the account holder's debit card as needed to ensure that the \$17,000 limit is not exceeded.
+Failure to alert the IEA program when approaching the limit may result in a delay in funds being available for use.
+The IEA funds that are deposited into an ABLE TN account may only be spent on the participating student's educational expenses.